aissiayoub/breizhsport/frontend/breizhsport-frontend/README.md

-<h1>Fashion eCommerce Shop in React.js, TypeScript and JSON server</h1>
+<h1>Breizhsport  eCommerce Shop in React.js, TypeScript and JSON server</h1>

-<p>Fashion eCommerce template is a custom <b>fashion theme</b> completely designed and created from the ground up.
-The theme is designed in Figma by following foundational web design practices. <b>The fashion website template</b> was created using React.js best practices and techniques.
-The fashion website template is mainly a luxury fashion template for women, but it can also be used for men and kids.
-The fashion website template can also be used for any React eCommerce template or clothing eCommerce website.
+<p>Breizhsport eCommerce template is a custom <b>Breizhsport theme</b> completely designed and created from the ground up.
+The theme is designed in Figma by following foundational web design practices. <b>The Breizhsport  website template</b> was created using React.js best practices and techniques.
+The Breizhsport website template is mainly a luxury Breizhsport template for women, but it can also be used for men and kids.
+The Breizhsport website template can also be used for any React eCommerce template or clothing eCommerce website.
 You can download it for free and test it yourself.</p>
 <p>The following technologies were used in design and development:</p>
 <ul>
   <li><p>Figma - The leading collaborative design tool for building meaningful products.</p></li>